systemslab/popper-paper/paper/paper.md

 performance metrics can be beneficial.
 In the case of systems research articles, where performance is the main subject of study, capturing performance metrics is fundamental.
-Instead of creating ad-hoc tools to achieve this we can benefit by adopting and extending existing tools.
+Instead of creating ad-hoc tools to achieve this one can adopt and extend existing tools.
 At the end of the execution, the captured data can be analyzed and many of the graphs included in the article can come directly from running analysis scripts on top of this data.

 **Tools and services**: Many mature monitoring tools exist such as [Nagios](https://www.nagios.org), [Ganglia](http://ganglia.info),